apache/druid/docs/development/extensions-core/k8s-jobs.md

 Druid will tag Kubernetes jobs with a `druid.overlord.namespace` label.
 This label helps Druid filter out Kubernetes jobs belonging to other namespaces.

+##### Differentiating Task Pods Created From Multiple Namespaces

+When we have task pods running in multiple namespaces, it will be difficult to tell which task pods are being started by which cluster.
+You can specify a task name prefix, `druid.indexer.runner.k8sTaskNamePrefix`, to provide clarity on the namespace that your tasks are responsible for.
+After configuration, your task names will change from `coordinatorissuedcompactdataso-0e74d5132781cc950eecf04--1-vbx6t` to `taskprefix-0e74d5132781cc950eecf04--1-vbx6t`

+When configuring the `druid.indexer.runner.k8sTaskNamePrefix`, you should note that:
+- The prefix will cut off at 30 characters, as the task names must respect Kubernetes' 63-character limit.
+- Special characters `: - . _` will be ignored.

 ##### Dealing with ZooKeeper Problems

 Ensure that when you are running task pods in another namespace, your task pods are able to communicate with ZooKeeper which might be deployed in the same namespace with overlord.
 If you are using custom pod templates as described below, you can configure `druid.zk.service.host` to your tasks.